What Workers Need to Know About Hazardous Waste

-It may seem surprising, but you are most likely around different types of hazardous waste on a daily basis.
+It may seem surprising, but you are most likely around a wide variety of hazardous waste on a daily basis.
 Everyday items like batteries, mercury-contacting equipment like thermostats, and asbestos insulation and floor tiles are all considered hazardous waste that has the potential to harm human health.

 For professionals who work in construction, maintenance and disposal/removal work, it is especially imperative to learn how to identify hazardous waste, how to respond to positive findings, how to remove it properly, and how to protect your health.